Employee Handbooks - Work Rules - Employee Conduct: New Mexico

 - New Mexico is an employment at-will state.
 However, written handbooks or procedures followed by the employer can create implied employment contracts.
 See At-Will Nature of Employment.

-- New Mexico's employment discrimination laws protect additional classes of individuals other than those included in federal law.
+- New Mexico's employment discrimination laws protect a number of classes of individuals.
 See Discrimination.

 - New Mexico employers must comply with unique notification requirements before monitoring employee telephone conversations.
 See Work Rules on Privacy Rights of Employees.

 - New Mexico has additional restrictions on the employment of minors.
 See Child Labor.

 - New Mexico law requires wage payment at scheduled intervals and employers must provide employees with an itemized written receipt.
 See Wage Payment.

 - New Mexico law has few restrictions on substance abuse testing.
 See Substance Abuse Testing.

 - New Mexico law prohibits smoking in an indoor workplace, with a few exceptions.
 See Smoking.

 - New Mexico law does not require employers give breaks to employees, except break times for nursing mothers to use a breast pump.
 See Breaks.